$7,000 per person, based on two guests traveling together. Please contact Exeter International for specific pricing and availability.

 Arrival to Vilnius airport where you will be met by your Exeter International driver and taken to your hotel in the historic center of the city.
-Your hotel is the finest in Vilnius, the Kempinski Cathedral Square.
+Your hotel is the finest in Vilnius, the Grand Hotel Kempinski Vilnius.
 This new hotel is located in the heart of Vilnius’ Old Town and is walking distance to all the major sites.

 Vilnius Old Town boasts outstanding architectural diversity in one of the largest and best-preserved old towns in Europe.
 This UNESCO site is filled with Gothic, Renaissance and Baroque masterpieces.
 Narrow medieval streets, secluded courtyards, town castles and fortifications and an incredible number of churches reflect the city’s rich and vibrant history.